 - 2.5.4.
-As stated in the NPPF, the purpose of the planning system is to contribute to the achievement of sustainable development.
-At a very high level, the objective of sustainable development can be summarised as meeting the needs of the present without compromising the ability of future generations to meet their own needs as set out in Resolution 42/187 of the United Nations General Assembly. - 2.5.5.
-The planning system has three overarching national objectives as described in the NPPF (paragraph 8) and it is set out below how this applies to the Parish: - a) an economic objective this NDP seeks to provide policies which assist in building a strong, rural economy.
+The planning system has three overarching national objectives as described in the NPPF (paragraph 8) and it is set out below how this applies to the Parish: - an economic objective this NDP seeks to provide policies which assist in building a strong, rural economy.
 Through business surveys and talking to business owners this Neighbourhood Development Plan (NDP) seeks to assist with the future needs in the Parish. - b) a social objective Wellow is a Parish with a number of disconnected settlements but retains a good community spirit with a range of services and facilities.
-The aim of the Plan is to ensure that the Parish is better and safely connected via appropriate infrastructure, maintains and enhances its service provision to all residents and to provide a sufficient number and range of homes to redress any imbalance which currently exists. - c) an environmental objective being partly within and on the edge of the New Forest National Park, it is imperative that our natural environment is at the heart of our Plan and improving biodiversity is an important focus. - 2.5.6.
+The aim of the Plan is to ensure that the Parish is better and safely connected via appropriate infrastructure, maintains and enhances its service provision to all residents and to provide a sufficient number and range of homes to redress any imbalance which currently exists. - c) an environmental objective being partly within and on the edge of the New Forest National Park, it is imperative that our natural environment is at the heart of our Plan and improving biodiversity is an important focus. - 2.5.5.
 The Parish has a wide variety of nationally recognised historic environments and structures, which have been assessed in our Wellow Character Appraisal and Design Code (WCADC).
-This work follows the recommendations as set out in the National Design Guide, which also highlights how to make effective use of land whilst retaining the prevailing character of the area. - 2.5.7.
+This work follows the recommendations as set out in the National Design Guide6, which also highlights how to make effective use of land whilst retaining the prevailing character of the area. - 2.5.6.
 Development must make best use of natural resources and policies seek to minimise waste and pollution.
 In this era of a climate change emergency, mitigating and adapting to climate change, and reducing carbon emissions is becoming continually a greater challenge.
-In this regard, we have opted for policies which not only meet the development needs of the area as identified through our Parish surveys but have been worded such that they can be focused on future sustainability requirements with the flexibility to evolve. - 2.5.8.
+In this regard, we have opted for policies which not only meet the development needs of the area as identified through our Parish surveys but have been worded such that they can be focused on future sustainability requirements with the flexibility to evolve. - 2.5.7.
 The NPPF acknowledges that local circumstances need to be taken into account, this NDP has been prepared to add further local information to the strategic policies of Test Valley Borough Council and The New Forest National Park Authority, to reflect the local context, character, needs and opportunities of each area.